akaymaram/hadith_analysis/README.md

 Next Step:
 1. Add the graph generation and visualization process
-2. Expand the ETL to include all books with under 100 enteries
+2. Expand the ETL to include all books with under 100 entries

 Backlog: